 Part 2 – Ethical Hacking Interview Questions (Advanced)

 Let us now have a look at the advanced Interview Questions and Answers.

 Q6.
 What is the difference between phishing and spoofing?

 This is the most popular Ethical Hacking Interview Question asked in an interview.
-Burp suite can be said as a platform which can be used for attacking different network applications.
+Burp Suite can be said as a platform that can be used for attacking different network applications.
 It contains different tools that a hacker would need for attacking any system.
-The functionalities that are used in Burp suite are:
+The functionalities that are used in the Burp suite are: